MarcelloMorettoni/imx219-cool-stuff/README.md

 ### Simple OpenCV viewer

-For a minimal example without Tkinter, run `simple_stereo.py` with the same arguments.
+For a minimal example without Tkinter, run `simple_stereo.py`.
+When numeric camera IDs are provided, the script now automatically opens the Jetson CSI cameras using the `nvarguscamerasrc` pipeline.
 It shows both streams side by side in an OpenCV window.
 Press **q** to quit.

 ```bash
 python3 simple_stereo.py 0 1
 ```

-Replace `0` and `1` with the appropriate GStreamer pipelines when using CSI cameras.
+You can still pass full GStreamer pipelines if needed.